ziad-saab/node-express-reddit-clone/README.md

 TODO.

 ### Users listing page
-In `index.js` add `GET` handler for a new `/users` endpoint.
-In `reddit.js` add an API function `getAllUsers` which will fetch all the users from the database such that you can call `RedditAPI.getAllUsers` in your `/users` handler to retrieve a list of all users.
-Create a new Pug template that will output a list of usernames.
+In `reddit.js` add an API function `getAllUsers` which will fetch all the users from the database such that you can call `RedditAPI.getAllUsers` in a new endpoint handler called `/users`.
+This endpoint should render a new Pug template that will output a list of usernames.
-Each username should a link to `/users/:userId` which we will create in the next step.
+Each username should a link to `/users/:userId`(an endpoint we will reate in the next step).

 ### User posts page
 In `index.js` add `GET` handler for a new `/users/:userId` endpoint.
 This endpoint should serve list of all posts by a single user.
 Create a new API function to retrieve all the posts made by a given userId.
 Finally this endpoint could re-use the `post-list` Pug template.

+### Create Comment Form
+Earlier we created a Single Post View for the endpoint `/post/:postId`.
+Let's extend the pug template of this page to add a comment form which will POST its data to a new endpoint `/createComment` which will handle the request and make use of `RedditAPI.createComment`.